 For the optimized medium, the crystal size on the (010) and (110) planes were reduced, similar to BC produced in medium with 0.36-1% pullulan addition.
 Since the average BC ribbon width in the High-high medium was higher than the BC ribbon width in the Low-low medium, we hypothesized that the High-high medium promoted the growth of A. pullulans more than the Low-low medium.
 More pullulan was produced in the High-high medium but the pullulan production did not exceed 1% even in the High-high medium since an increased BC Young's modulus and tensile strength was still observed for the High-high condition.
-BC production was improved in the Low-low medium.
-The result in the High-high medium was reduced in the High-high medium.
+BC production was improved in the Low-low medium compared to co-culturing in the original base medium.
+However, the BC production was reduced in the High-high medium.
 The result in the High-high medium was similar to co-culturing in medium with tripled nitrogen sources.
 A possible explanation is that, as mentioned previously, the growth competition A. pullulans and G. hansenii exists during co-culturing.
 Since A. pullulans is a fungal strain, it prefers richer medium.
 Therefore, the Low-low medium could more in favor of the growth of G. hansenii, while higher concentration of nitrogen source made the High-high medium more in favor of the growth for A. pullulans, inhibiting the growth and BC production for G. hansenii.